You Asked, We Answer: Is a Home Energy Audit Worth It?

 How to Complete an Energy Audit of Your Home

-• Examine insulation.
+• Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

-Contact Strine's Heating & Air Conditioning for a Professional Energy Audit
+Contact Strine's for a Professional Energy Audit